greenarmor/bamboo/docs/configuration/overview.md

 | `default.retries.status_codes` | array<int> | HTTP status codes that trigger a retry. |
 | `services` | array<string, array> | Named services with overrides such as `base_uri` and `timeout`. |

+When running under OpenSwoole, ensure coroutine hooks stay enabled before bootstrap (for example by calling `OpenSwoole\Runtime::enableCoroutine(true, SWOOLE_HOOK_ALL);` in entry points) so the bundled HTTP client can yield while waiting on cURL, stream, or Redis I/O. Disabling hooks forces requests to block an entire worker and removes Bamboo's ability to pipeline concurrent outbound calls.

 ### `etc/view.php`

 | Key | Type | Default | Notes |